 This appears to complicate matters doesn’t it?
 Think about it for a moment, we have fixed, variable and now mixed costs.
 The answer is yes and no. But before I address this, you will need to understand the textbook application and use.

 Textbook Definition and Use

 The key is that each unit produced has two primary costs.
 One is fixed in nature and the other is variable.
 The fixed costs include rent, utilities, storage, equipment and insurance.
 The variable costs to produce the unit are mostly labor and materials.
-So at the end of the day when that unit is finally produced, it has both components in it and this is referred to as the mixed cost of production.
+When that unit is finally produced, it has both components in it and this is referred to as the mixed cost of production.
 But it goes a lot further.
 Often the cost of production is much more complicated because there is much more to producing and getting the product to market.
 Think of all the folks and tools involved in delivering something as simple as produce to the grocery store.

 When you are in the produce section and you pick up that head of lettuce, have you ever wondered what it takes to get it there?
 There’s the farming aspect (which is comprised of both fixed and variable costs), there is the actual harvesting process (again, both variable and fixed costs), storage, packing and then distribution.
 The entire process has highly evolved over the last 100 years from the old format of the farmer’s market.